 Why?
 Firstly because consultants can’t resist telling people what to do, which will manifest not so much in direct orders as a subtle shift into a culture where the spreadsheet is mightier than the sharpie.

 Secondly because, as Parry says, ‘consultants are taught they are problem solvers’.
 This is the wrong approach.
 A good marcomms agencies should see itself as a solution creator.
-There’s a subtle but major difference between the two.
-Great brands don't fix something, they make things better.
-It's easy to fix stuff that's broken.
-You just look at the evidence of what's not working.
-It takes a totally different set of skills to make things better.
-It takes imagination and creativity.
+There’s a subtle but huge difference between the two.

-Thirdly, because the marketing landscape is changing so fast, whatever McKinsey and Accenture does today will be redundant in 5 years.
+Thirdly, because the marketing landscape is changing so fast, whatever McKinsey does today will be redundant in 5 years.
 The current rationalisation of agencies within the holding companies is evidence of that.
 If the consultants were so smart, they’d see this.
-They might also see that the world is moving away from centralised control and the pure pursuit of money.
-And what sort of people want to work for Accenture anyway?
-Try explaining that to their clients.

-Knowledge is (and always will be) power… But big data isn’t knowledge - a mistake made by, amongst others, the consultants.
-Great marketing comes from great creativity, which comes from adding 2 + 2 and getting 5, which is not something a spreadsheet, no matter how many tabs it's got, or how many robots it uses to write the algorithms can handle very well.
+Knowledge is (and always will be) power… Big data isn’t knowledge - a mistake made by, amongst others, the consultants.
+Great marketing comes from great creativity, which comes from adding 2 + 2 and getting 5, which is not something spreadsheets handle very well.